Regulatory Affairs - Sciences

 The graduate has reliably demonstrated the ability to:

-5. Prepare and evaluate components of regulatory submissions and supplemental documentation for products within the pharmaceutical, medical devices, biotechnology, agrochemical or industrial chemical sectors.
+5. Prepare and evaluate regulatory submissions and supplemental documentation requirements for pharmaceuticals, medical devices, agrochemicals, and industrial chemicals throughout their lifecycle.

-9. Apply collaborative project management principles, leadership techniques and effective communication to ensure the timely and successful completion of projects.
+9. Apply collaborative project management principles, leadership techniques and effective communication to implement and improve systems for regulatory compliance in government and industry.

 Tuition & Fees